 Feeling creative?
 Here are some awesome DIY baby toys for tummy time play.

-Final Thoughts On Tummy Time Toys for Babies Who Hate Tummy Time
+Final Thoughts On The Best Tummy Time Toys for Babies Who Hate Tummy Time

 Babies might not always enjoy lying on the floor to play on their stomachs.
 Some babies may even seem like they hate tummy time.
 If your baby doesn’t like being in this position, try motivating them with some of these fun toys.